-- Students will be able to, through study of Sacred Scripture and Sacred Tradition, understand the Incarnation, life of Christ, the Church, and the Paschal Mystery. - Students will study the life and teachings of St. Samuel Mazzuchelli and the Sinsinawa Dominincan sisters, who founded Bethlehem Academy, and understand what it means to live out the four pillars of Dominican life. - Students will study the seven Social Teachings of the Catholic church and apply their knowledge in experiential learning, projects and personal reflection. - Students will be able to develop a personal relationship with Jesus Christ our Savior and use their knowledge and experience from their time at Bethlehem Academy to put into practice living as a disciple of Christ.
+- Students will be able to, through study of Sacred Scripture and Sacred Tradition, understand the Incarnation, life of Christ, the Church, and the Paschal Mystery. - Students will study the life and teachings of Fr.
+Samuel Mazzuchelli and the Sinsinawa Dominican sisters, who founded Bethlehem Academy, and understand what it means to live out the four pillars of Dominican life. - Students will study the seven Social Teachings of the Catholic church and apply their knowledge in experiential learning, projects and personal reflection. - Students will study the seasons of the church, feast days and the sacramental life. - Students will study and explore vocations of single life, marriage, religious life, and priesthood. - Students will be able to develop a personal relationship with Jesus Christ our Savior and use their knowledge and experience from their time at Bethlehem Academy to put into practice living as a disciple of Christ.